petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Note you can modify the URL above to use SSH if that's how you interact with GitHub.

+`calkit clone` is a simple wrapper around `git clone` that sets up the necessary configuration to use the Calkit Cloud as a DVC remote, the place where we're going to push our data, while our code goes to GitHub.

 ## Getting some validation data

 We want to validate these RANS models, so we'll need some data.